SandyRodger/RB130-139/blocks.md

 ### [Arity](https://launchschool.com/lessons/c0400a9c/assignments/5a060a20)

-Arity is the rules of how many arguments you must pass to a block/proc/lambda.
+Arity is the rule of how many arguments you must pass to a block/proc/lambda.

 ```ruby
 def test1